danielmarbach/Await.HeadExplosion/Presentation/README.md

 - Is the shoot yourself in the foot API if you don't know what you are doing (more examples later)

 ## SequentialExecution

 - Lazy nature of enumerable creates tasks when iterating
- - 'Await' means sequentialize here
+- `Await` means sequentialize here

 ## ConcurrentExecution
  - 'Task.WhenAll' materializes enumerable
  - Tasks are executed concurrently
  - WhenAll task is done when all done
 ## ParallelExecution

 - Nature of Task API allows to combine concurrency and explicit parallelism.
 - Degree of Parallelism = Number of Threads used from worker pool.

 ## Unwrapping

 - Async in `Task.Factory.StartNew` returns a proxy task `Task<Task>`
 - Proxy task is completed before the actual task is completed
+- Can lead to interesting bugs (seen in the wild many times)

 ## CancelTask
  - Passing a token to a task does only impact the final state of the task
 ## CancelTaskOperation